jollyboss123/packt-microservices/README.md

 # Prototyping microservices
-Prototyping microservices based on Magnus Larsson's book with Spring Boot 3, Java 17 and dockerizing with eclipse-temurin:17-jre-alpine.
+Prototyping microservices based on Magnus Larsson's book.
+Changes have been made in accordance with Spring Boot 3, Java 17:
-Changes has been implemented using Java 17 specific updates e.g. record etc.
+* use of Java 17 record
+* fix spring security deprecates
+* dockerizing with `eclipse-temurin:17-jre-alpine`
+* use of spring authorization server

-# Getting Started
+## Getting Started
 ### To test
 ```bash
 ./gradlew clean build && docker-compose build && ./test-em-all.bash start stop